Fish & Richardson

-Fish & Richardson P.C. is a global patent, intellectual property litigation, and commercial litigation law firm with more than 400 attorneys and technology specialists across the USA and Europe.
-Fish is one of the most sought-after firms for both patent litigation and patent prosecution services among Fortune 100 companies.
-Fish has been named the #1 patent litigation firm in the U.S. for 12 consecutive years.
+Fish & Richardson P.C. is a global patent, intellectual property, and commercial litigation law firm with more than 400 attorneys and technology specialists across the US and Europe.
+Fish is active in both patent litigation and patent prosecution services among Fortune 100 companies.
+Fish has been named the U.S. Firm of the Year in three categories: Patent Contentious, Life Sciences IP Litigation, and PTAB by Managing Intellectual Property (MIP) magazine.

-Founded in Boston in 1878, Fish & Richardson came to be known for its representation of prominent American inventors of the late 19th and early 20th centuries, including Alexander Graham Bell, Thomas Edison and the Wright Brothers.
-The firm has since grown to 14 offices in the United States, Germany, and China.
+Founded in Boston in 1878, Fish represented numerous American inventors of the late 19th and early 20th centuries, including Alexander Graham Bell, Thomas Edison, and the Wright Brothers.
+The firm now has 14 offices in the United States, Germany, and China.

 In February 2020, the company named John Adkisson as president and CEO.